 Understanding the nature of the investigation, and what is required of you is key.
 Regulatory investigations are nuanced and it is important that you seek specialist legal advice as soon as you can.
-Even if you are reading this late, it’s always better to seek help late than never.
+Even if you are reading this late, it’s always better to seek help late rather than never.

-The SRA won’t generally reveal the precise nature of its investigation, or all of the evidence it relies upon.
+Typically, the SRA won’t reveal the precise nature of its investigation, or all of the evidence it relies upon.
 If you have received notice of a Forensic Investigation, this is not a random exercise; the regulator has received information suggesting a serious or systemic issue at the firm.

 The Investigation Officer always commences with a short interview.
 This is your last chance to self-report any issues affecting the firm.
 We can conduct a dry run at short notice before the investigation commences, and in most cases address issues before the Investigating Officer arrives, as Case Study 3 below exemplifies.

 If you are requested to attend a recorded interview, usually the SRA has already pre-determined that dishonesty, lack of integrity or other serious breach of the rules has occurred.
 Representation by an SRA Forensic Investigation specialist could be critical to avoiding SRA Intervention, or the future of your Practising Certificate.

 You are required to cooperate with the SRA, and it always makes sense to do so.
 Providing specialist representation in SRA investigations, we will ensure that you understand the regulatory concerns, and that your explanations address those concerns.
 We can also ensure that the regulator does not exceed its remit, and help conclude the investigation as swiftly as possible.